 Georgian architecture, Roman & thermal baths, a UNESCO world heritage site, and the home of Jane Austen – the beautiful city of Bath makes for the perfect day trip or weekend city break.
 Slower paced than the nearby city of Bristol (only 11 miles apart), Bath is a beautiful vibrant city with a vast history, and lots to offer.
-My guide will cover the top things to do in Bath, during a one-day visit.
+My guide covers the top things to do in Bath, during a one-day visit.
 So if you’re visiting Bath, keep reading.